erictleung/data-science-resources/README.md

 - [Common Probability Distributions: The Data Scientist's Crib Sheet][cribsheet] - Data scientists have hundreds of probability distributions from which to choose.
 Where to start?
-- [Choosing the correct statistical test in SAS, Stata, SPESS, and R][chooseTest] - Table giving general guidelines on choosing statistical tests.
+- [Choosing the correct statistical test in SAS, Stata, SPSS, and R][chooseTest] - Table giving general guidelines on choosing statistical tests.